aras-p/aras-p.hugo/content/blog/2025/05-blender-fbx-import.md

 |[{{<img src="/img/blog/2025/fbx-zeroday.png" width="200px">}}](/img/blog/2025/fbx-zeroday.png) | Zero Day | 6M triangles, 8K objects | 22.1 | 1.7 |
 |[{{<img src="/img/blog/2025/fbx-caldera.png" width="200px">}}](/img/blog/2025/fbx-caldera.png) | Caldera | 21M triangles, 6K objects | 44.2 | 4.4 |

-Even if it is ufbx that takes care of all the *actuall complex* parts of the work, I still managed to ~~waste~~ *spend* quite a lot of time on this.
+Even if it is ufbx that takes care of all the *actually complex* parts of the work, I still managed to ~~waste~~ *spend* quite a lot of time on this.

-However, most of the time I spent procrastinating, in the style of "*oh no, now I will have to do animations, this is going to be complex*"
+However, most of the time I spent procrastinating, in the style of "*oh no, now I will have to do materials, this is going to be complex*"
 -- proceed to find excuses to not do it just yet -- eventually do it, and turns out it was not as scary.
 Besides stalling this way, most of the other time sink has been just learning innards of Blender (the whole area of Armatures, Bones, EditBones, bPoseChannels is *quite something*).